UK-Africa trade: What will Brexit change? | DW | 18.01.2021

 Long live the Commonwealth

-With Prime Minister Boris Johnson and his allies promising post-Brexit Britain will occupy a bold new place on the world stage in a vision called 'Global Britain', it was thought that this might change.
+With Johnson and his allies promising post-Brexit Britain will occupy a bold new place on the world stage under "Global Britain," it was thought that this might change.

+But the new trade deals reinforce the UK's bias toward Africa's English-speaking nations, criticizes trade economist Rolf Langhammer from the Kiel Institute for the World Economy in Germany.

+Johnson (center, front) has called for the UK to be the 'investment partner of choice' for Africa

 -